What are phyllodes tumours?

 Causes of phyllodes tumours

-We do not know the exact cause of phyllodes tumours.
-They can affect people of any age, but they are more common in pre-menopausal women aged between 40 and 50.
+Doctors do not know the exact cause of phyllodes tumours.
+They can affect people of any age.
+But they are more common before the menopause, in people aged between 40 and 50.

 Diagnosis of phyllodes tumours

 The tests you have for phyllodes tumours are the same as for any type of breast cancer.
-You usually have scans, which include:
+You usually have scans.
+These include:

 -

-During a breast biopsy, your specialist breast cancer doctor or breast care nurse takes small samples of cells or tissue from your breast.
+During a breast biopsy, a doctor takes small samples of cells or tissue from your breast.
 The samples are looked at under a microscope to check for cancer cells.

 Related pages